Skip to main content

 The experience of aging often brings a subtle yet persistent shift in the body’s internal landscape.
 A feeling of diminished energy, a change in physical composition, or a general sense that your system is operating with less efficiency are common reports from adults navigating this transition.

 These subjective feelings are frequently direct reflections of objective biological changes.
 At the center of this transformation lies the endocrine system, the body’s sophisticated internal messaging service.
 This network of glands produces hormones, which are chemical messengers that travel through the bloodstream, instructing cells and organs on how to function.
-They regulate metabolism, mood, energy levels, and with remarkable precision.
+They regulate metabolism, mood, energy levels, and body composition with remarkable precision.

 With advancing age, the production and transmission of these vital messages can change.
 The signals may become weaker, less frequent, or the receiving cells may become less responsive.
 This process is a primary driver of what is recognized as age-related metabolic decline.